 Capitals' Evgeny Kuznetsov: Still not practicing

-Kuznetsov (upper body) did not participate in Sunday's practice, Mike Vogel of the Capitals' official site reports.
+Kuznetsov (upper body) did not join his teammates for practice Thursday, Isabelle Khurshudyan of the Washington Post reports.

-The absence is not a good sign for Kuznetsov's prospects of returning for a Monday night clash against the Canadiens but check back for further updates.
-The 26-year-old had six goals and 21 points in 18 games prior to sustaining the injury on Nov.
-14.
+Kuznetsov hasn't played since Nov.
+14, but the Capitals have managed to fashion a three-game winning streak without his services.
+While the Russian's next chance to return will come Friday against the Red Wings, it certainly appears that he'll be out longer than that.

 More News